-Brazil.
+On the third day, we embarked on a riverboat tour along the São Francisco River, where we had contact with regional singers and music genres such as forró, xaxado and MPB (Brazilian popular music).
+We also indulged in some local culinary delights and during one of our stops, we saw one of the most important hydroelectric plants in Brazil.
 However, the highlight was yet to come: a visit to a stunning island nestled in the heart of the river.
 Almost untouched by human hands, this island revealed a warm, sandy beach with gentle waves-a place where the São Francisco River's magnificence unfolded right before our eyes.
 After that magical experience, we ventured to a local winery, eager to explore the intricate processes behind their renowned sparkling wines, going through the grape plantation until the moment of shipping the wines to other countries.
 As the day drew to a close, Zachary invited us to have dinner that he had prepared-a heartfelt gesture of gratitude for our hospitality.

-The we seized next day. opportunity to visit a university and speak to some students about Servas many possibilities and the and opportunities for connection that we have members. along with as upcoming events in Brazil.
-Afterwards, we took Zach to try some local ice cream flavors such as cupuaçu, ciriquela, buriti, babaçu, pequi, and many others.
+The day, we seized next opportunity to visit a university and speak to some students about Servas many possibilities and the and opportunities for connection that we have members. as along with upcoming events in Brazil.
+Afterwards, we took Zach to try some local ice cream flavors such as cupuaçu, ciriguela, buriti, babaçu, pequi, and many others.
 There, amidst scoops of frozen delight, we had some nice talks about the art and history of Brazil.

 As a sad moment but not a boring day, we had his last day in Petrolina, which began with a tour in a big grape farm, where we learned about some of the varieties grown in Petrolina and shipped worldwide. afternoon, we visited a local artisan workshop to take a look at Petrolina's most imposing of sculptures and some our unique masterpieces crafted from wood, stones, and After leaving the "Oficina do cement.
-Artesão." we headed to the Juazeiro riverfront, where he took capoeira lessons (one of the things he was most interested in when coming to Brazil).
-Upon returning to Petrolina, he also participated in a jiu-jitsu my friend's house training at before embarking on his next destination in Brazil.
+Artesão." headed to the we Juazeiro riverfront, where he took capoeira lessons (one of the things he was most interested in when coming to Brazil).
+Upon returning to Petrolina, he also participated in a jiu-jitsu my friend's house training at embarking on his next destination in Brazil.